zeljkoobrenovic/grounded-architecture/_site/manuscript/print/2022-07-07-six-simple-rules.md

 * A strong **[Collaborative Networks](#people)** can provide the context and networks necessary for easier collaboration.
 * Adding diverse data sources to **[Lightweight Architectural Analytics](#analytics)** can create transparency about cooperation opportunities and challenges, supporting a more collaborative environment.

+Taken together, the Six Simple Rules reinforce one of the book's main arguments: effective architecture depends as much on organizational design as on technical design.
+The more an organization rewards reciprocity, strengthens integrators, and makes consequences visible, the easier it becomes for architecture to scale through cooperation instead of bureaucracy.

 ## To Probe Further
 * [Six Simple Rules: How to Manage Complexity without Getting Complicated](https://www.bcg.com/capabilities/organization-strategy/smart-simplicity)

 ## Questions to Consider
+Use the following questions to reflect on how cooperation, integrators, and organizational design work in your environment.

 * *How can the concept of Smart Simplicity apply to your current role or position within your organization?*
 * *Do you feel the structures, processes, and systems directly and predictably affect performance in your organization?*